Richly decorated wall in Spain as an example of Mudejar Architecture

 This exchange created a a distinct new style: a unique blend of architectural styles, with features of both Islamic architecture and Christian architecture together, that became known as Mudéjar style during the Middle Ages.

-Mudejar architecture has most likely started in Toledo, taking after Mozarabic architecture that appeared around 7th century, then became popular around Aragon and Andalucia, but then spread to the rest of the Iberian Peninsula to the neighboring Portugal.
+Mudejar architecture has most likely started in Toledo, taking after Mozarabic architecture that appeared there around 7th century, became popular around Aragon and Andalucia.
+It then spread to the rest of the Iberian Peninsula to the neighboring Portugal.

 The Mudéjar style since then has been influential in many areas around the world, particularly in Latin America, where it was adopted by settlers from Spain during colonial times.